thorek1/MacroModelling.jl/docs/src/index.md

 - **differentiate** (forward AD) the model solution (first order perturbation), kalman filter loglikelihood, model moments, steady state, **with respect to the parameters**

-MacroModelling helps the lazy modeller:
+`MacroModelling.jl` helps the modeller:
 - Syntax makes variable and parameter definitions obsolete
-- MacroModelling applies symbolic and numerical tools to solve for the steady state (and mostly succeeds without much help)
+- `MacroModelling.jl` applies symbolic and numerical tools to solve for the steady state (and mostly succeeds without much help)

 ```@repl